go4orward/gigl/README.md

 ## Thanks

 I hope this project can help many people to learn 2D & 3D graphics and to build awesome applications in Go.
-Special thanks to [go-gl](https://github.com/go-gl) group and [Richard Musiol](https://github.com/neelance), for their visions and so many contributions.
+Special thanks to the members of [go-gl](https://github.com/go-gl) group and [Richard Musiol](https://github.com/neelance), for their visions and so many contributions.
 If you hava a feedback or suggestion, contact [go4orward](https://github.com/go4orward).

 Resources taken from: